Marykimani7/test/README.md

 # test
-this is a school management system to manage a school and students
+this is my first html file